 Treasury Yield History

-Charts powered by TradingView · Data sourced from the U.S. Department of the Treasury
+Historical yield data by maturity, sourced from the U.S. Department of the Treasury.

 Not all maturities move for the same reasons.
 The yield curve can be thought of in two distinct segments driven by different forces: